cagla-su/Linux-Gaming-Guide/1-Prepare-Your-System.md

-# Things You Should Know Before Starting
+# How Does Linux Gaming Work?
-- First of all, I would like to explain to you how running Windows games on Linux works.
+I would like to explain to you how running Windows games on Linux works.
 - Firstly, [WINE](https://www.winehq.org/) (a compatibility layer) is directing Windows library files into Linux library files
-	- Lastly, [DXVK technology](https://github.com/doitsujin/dxvk) is translating DirectX (Windows-specific graphics library) calls into Vulkan (Windows/Linux native graphics library) or OpenGL if you don't have Vulkan drivers to make Windows games run on Linux.
+- Lastly, [DXVK technology](https://github.com/doitsujin/dxvk) is translating DirectX (Windows-specific graphics library) calls into Vulkan (Windows/Linux native graphics library) or OpenGL (only if you don't have Vulkan drivers installed) to make Windows games run on Linux.
-- Now, let's see what we need to know!
+## Things We Should Know Before Starting
 - First thing we need to know is that if you have an **NVIDIA GPU**, things you should do will be *a bit harder* because NVIDIA doesn't want to support Linux at all.
 This was [Linus Torvalds' response to NVIDIA for not supporting Linux](https://www.youtube.com/watch?v=_36yNWw_07g) :)))
 - Second thing we need to know is that you **must have** a Vulkan capable GPU which all modern GPUs already support.
 So, if you have a very old GPU, it probably doesn't support Vulkan which is not good for performance.
 - You can still play windows games on Linux if you don't have a Vulkan capable GPU but in this case, DirectX calls will be translated into OpenGL instead of Vulkan which means you're going to experience lots of performance issues.
 ## Get Started
 - We only need to apply 3 steps:
 	- **1- Installing Vulkan Drivers**